 Notification of Poster/Flash Talk Acceptance: September 14th

 Flash Talk & Poster Competition

 We will have a flash talk and poster session to highlight the research and emerging ideas from OSC clients.
 Talks and posters will be selected from abstracts submitted via the registration form.
-We will contact you to nofity you of your flash talk or poster acceptance.
+We will contact you to notify you of your flash talk or poster acceptance.
 At that time, a link will be provided for you to upload your flash talk file or poster file for printing.
-NOTE: OSC offers to print out posters free of charge.

 - Flash talks will be judged by the audience and a set of OSC staff.

 - Only students, at any level, will be considered for first and second place awards:

 - First-place flash talk and poster winners will receive a grant of 5,000 RUs and be highlighted in OSC's Annual Research Report.